mach3-software/MaCh3/README.md

 ### Building with Pip

-Additionally you can build just the python module by doing
+Additionally, you can build just the Python module by doing:

 ```bash
 pip install -t <install location> .
 ```